How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Model

 \subsubsection{Situation recognition and decision-making.}

 Each agent $i$'s LLM instance receives a prompt containing the agent's current state (position $x_i(t)$, strategy $s_i(t)$, cumulative score $\mathrm{Score}_i(t)$), its pre-assigned Big Five personality traits, its recent interaction history (based on memory length $L_m$), and the status of neighboring agents $\mathcal{N}_i(t)$ (strategy $s_j(t)$ and relative position $\mathbf{u}_{ij}(t)$).
 The LLM determines the strategy $s_i(t+1)$ for the next time step and a movement action (magnitude and direction, capped at $\mathrm{MAX\_SPEED}$), outputting them together with a natural language reasoning statement.
+All agents decide synchronously from the configuration at time $t$; the resulting strategies and positions are then applied together to form the configuration at $t+1$.